IAkumaI/iDialog/README.md

 # iDialog AngularJS module

-Module help you to show any content in a modal window.
+Modal windows with AngularJS.
 It's very easy to use!
 More examples and documentation you can found on gh-pages: [http://iakumai.github.io/iDialog](http://iakumai.github.io/iDialog)

 ## Installation